University of the Philippines Diliman: Degree-granting units

-Grading system and academic calendar
+Grading system and graduation

-Academic performance is rated from 1.00 being excellent to 5.00 as failed.
+Academic performance is rated from 1.00 being excellent to 5.00 being failed.
 Grades from 1.00 to 3.00 are separated by increments of 0.25, while 3.00 is followed immediately by 4.00 and then 5.00.
-Some professors use 0.50 as increments instead, and some colleges, particularly the College of Engineering do not give 4.00 grades.
-A grade of four (4.00) is a conditional grade and a student needs to remove the grade of 4.00 during a prescribed period (usually determined by the college where he/she is enrolled) or else it will become 5.00 once the period has lapsed.
-A conditional grade can only be removed by a removal exam; if the student passes the exam, he/she will obtain a grade of 3.00; otherwise, it is 5.00.
+Some professors use 0.50 increments instead, and some colleges, particularly the College of Engineering, do not give 4.00 grades.
+A grade of 4.00 is a conditional grade and a student needs to remove that grade during a prescribed period (usually determined by the college where he or she is enrolled) or else it will become 5.00 once the period has lapsed.
+A conditional grade can only be removed by a removal exam.
+If the student passes the exam then he or she will obtain a grade of 3.00.
+Otherwise it is 5.00.
 An alternative for 4.00 is the rating of "INC", which means incomplete, and is given to students who have unfinished requirements for a particular subject.
-If a student drops the subject before the "subject dropping period" his/her record for that subject will be replaced by "DRP".

-Students who attain a grade point average of 1.20 or better, 1.45 to 1.20, and 1.75 to 1.45 are awarded upon graduation as summa cum laude, magna cum laude and cum laude respectively.
+If a student drops the subject before the "subject dropping period" his or her record for that subject will be replaced by "DRP".
+Students who attain a grade point average of 1.20 or better, 1.45 to 1.20, or 1.75 to 1.45 on graduation are awarded as summa cum laude, magna cum laude, or cum laude respectively.

+UP Diliman has an average of 3,190 undergraduates, 627 MS graduates, and 73 PhD students graduating every year.
 Up until 2014, graduation occurred every April and October, with commencement exercises being held only in April.
-The shift in the academic calendar moved graduation dates to June and December, with commencement exercises being done only during the month of June.
-U.P.
-Diliman had an average of 3,190 undergraduates, 627 MS graduates, and 73 Ph.D. students graduating every year.
-The most number of honor graduates came from the College of Social Sciences and Philosophy, followed by the College of Business Administration, College of Engineering, College of Media and Communication and College of Architecture.
+A shift in the academic calendar moved graduation dates to June and December, with commencement exercises being held only during June.
+The greatest number of honor graduates come from the College of Social Sciences and Philosophy, followed by the College of Business Administration, College of Engineering, College of Media and Communication, and College of Architecture.

 Basic education

-The University of the Philippines Integrated School (UPIS) serves as the basic education unit of the University of the Philippines Diliman, offering a comprehensive curriculum from Kindergarten to Grade 12.

-UPIS emerged from the integration of three distinct institutions: the UP High School, the UP Preparatory School, and the UP Elementary School.
-This consolidation aimed to create a unified basic education between the three institutions.
+The University of the Philippines Integrated School (UPIS) serves as the basic education unit of UP Diliman, offering a comprehensive curriculum from Kindergarten to Grade 12.
+It emerged from the integration of three distinct institutions – the UP High School, the UP Preparatory School, and the UP Elementary School – with the aim of creating a unified basic education across the three institutions.

 Rankings and accreditation

-UP Diliman holds the designation of national university under Republic Act No. 9500, also known as the UP Charter of 2008.
-As the premier campus of the University of the Philippines (UP) System, UP Diliman is not subject to accreditation by any local accrediting body, as its academic programs undergo internal evaluation and quality assurance aligned with international standards.
+UP Diliman holds the designation of "national university" under Republic Act No. 9500, also known as the "UP Charter of 2008".
+As the premier campus of the University of the Philippines System, UP Diliman is not subject to accreditation by any local accrediting body, but rather its academic programs undergo internal evaluation and quality assurance in alignment with international standards.